 What is it?#

 Python-Blosc2 is a high-performance compressed ndarray library with a flexible compute engine.
 It uses the C-Blosc2 library as the compression backend.
-C-Blosc2 is the next generation of Blosc, an award-winning library that has been around for more than a decade, and that is been used by many projects, including PyTables or Zarr.
+C-Blosc2 is the next generation of Blosc, an award-winning library that has been around for more than a decade, and that is being used by many projects, including PyTables or Zarr.

-Interacting with the ecosystem#
+Interacting with the Ecosystem#

 • Excellent integration with Numba and Cython via User Defined Functions.

-Data containers#
+Data Containers#

 The main data container objects in Python-Blosc2 are:

-They are described in more detail below.
+These containers are described in more detail below.

 SChunk: a 64-bit compressed store#